vanallenlab/moalmanac-db/.github/ISSUE_TEMPLATE/content_update.md

 **Source**:
 Include a URl and citation details of the recommended update to the database.

-Note: if you are having trouble filling out this form, you can view an example [here](https://github.com/vanallenlab/moalmanac-db/issues/60).
+Note: Are you having trouble filling out this form?
+Check out [this example](https://github.com/vanallenlab/moalmanac-db/issues/60)!